sg-wireless/pymakr-vsc/README.md

+# Pre-release installation

+- Download the code or clone the repo
+- Open the folder in vsc
+- Press F1 and execute 'Tasks: Run build task'
+- Press F5 to run the plugin (opens a new vsc window)

 #  Pymakr VSC Package

 Pymakr enables you to communicate to your Pycom board using the build in command line REPL.
 Run a single file to your board, sync your entire project or directly type and execute commands.